Don’t Build It.

 Don’t Fuel It!

-TAKE ACTION to interrupt the flow of money, data, and technology that fuels the detention & deportation machine, including by:
+TAKE ACTION to interrupt the flow of money, data, and technology that fuels the detention and deportation machine, including by:

 Contacting your representative to demand NO more money for ICE!